-- \ Less than one percent. - St Baker Energy Holdings Pty Ltd TR St Baker Energy Innovation Trust is the record holder of 32,135,194 Ordinary Shares, St Baker Family Foundation ATF The Trevor and Judith St Baker Family Foundation is the record holder of 1,250,417 Ordinary Shares and Sunset Power Pty Ltd ATF St Baker Family Trust is the record holder of 625,209 Ordinary Shares.
+- Less than one percent. - (1) St Baker Energy Holdings Pty Ltd TR St Baker Energy Innovation Trust is the record holder of 32,135,194 Ordinary Shares, St Baker Family Foundation ATF The Trevor and Judith St Baker Family Foundation is the record holder of 1,250,417 Ordinary Shares and Sunset Power Pty Ltd ATF St Baker Family Trust is the record holder of 625,209 Ordinary Shares.
 Trevor St Baker, one of our Non-Executive Directors, serves as a director of St Baker Energy Holdings Pty Ltd, which serves as Trustee for St Baker Energy Innovation Trust.
 Mr. St Baker is a beneficiary of St Baker Energy Innovation Trust.
 The business address for St Baker Energy Innovation Trust is Level 11, 344 Queen Street, Brisbane, QLD 4000, Australia, Attn: Trevor St Baker.
-Mr. St Baker also serves as Trustee for Trevor and Judith St Baker Family Foundation and as Trustee for Sunset Power Pty Ltd. The business address for St Baker Family Foundation is Level 11, 344 Queen Street, Brisbane QLD 4000.
-The business address for Sunset Power Pty Ltd is Level 11, 344 Queen Street, Brisbane QLD 4000.
-The amount shown and the following information is derived from a Schedule 13G filed on May 16, 2022 by Varley Holdings Pty Ltd. The - (2) The amount shown and the following information is derived from a Schedule 15G filed on May 16, 2022 by variey Holdings Pty business address for this entity is 21 School Drive, Tomago, NSW 2322, Australia, Attn: Justin England. - (3) The amount shown and the following information is derived from a Schedule 13G filed on January 24, 2022 by Vontier Corporation ("Vontier"), a Delaware corporation, and GGC International Holdings LLC ("GGC International Holdings"), a Delaware limited liability company and a direct, wholly-owned subsidiary of Vontier, which sets forth Vontier's and GGC International Holdings' beneficial ownership as of January 13, 2022.
+Mr. St Baker also serves as Trustee for Trevor and Judith St Baker Family Poundation and as Trustee for Sunset Power Pty Ltd. The business address for St Baker Family Foundation is Level 11, 344 Queen Street, Brisbane QLD 4000. - (2) The amount shown and the following information is derived from a Schedule 13G filed on May 16, 2022 by Varley Holdings Pty Ltd. The business address for this entity is 21 School Drive, Tomago, NSW 2322, Australia, Attn: Justin England. - (3) The amount shown and the following information is derived from a Schedule 13G filed on January 24, 2022 by Vontier Corporation ("Vontier"), a Delaware corporation, and GGC International Holdings LLC ("GGC International Holdings"), a Delaware limited liability company and a direct, wholly-owned subsidiary of Vontier, which sets forth Vontier's and GGC International Holdings' beneficial ownership as of January 13, 2022.
 These securities are held of record by GGC International Holdings.
 Vontier may be deemed to beneficially own these securities because GGC International Holdings is a direct, wholly-owned subsidiary of Vontier.
 The address of the principal business office of Vontier is 5438 Wade Park Boulevard, Suite 600, Raleigh, NC 27607. - (4) The amount shown and the following information is derived from a Schedule 13G filed on March 24, 2022 by Ilwella Pty Ltd. The business address for this entity is L22, 56 Pitt St, Sydney, NSW 2000, Australia, Attn: Quentin Flannery. - (5) David M. Leuschen and Pierre F. Lapeyre, Jr. are the managing directors of Riverstone Holdings LLC and have shared voting and investment discretion with respect to the securities held of record by DCRN Sponsor.
 As such, each of Riverstone Holdings LLC, David M. Leuschen and Pierre F. Lapeyre, Jr. may be deemed to have or share beneficial ownership of the Ordinary Shares held directly by DCRN Sponsor.
 Each such entity or person disclaims any such beneficial ownership.
 The business address of each of these entities and individuals is c/o Riverstone Holdings LLC, 712 Fifth Avenue, 36th Floor, New York, NY 10019. - (6) Represents 6,065,766 Ordinary Shares held by Finnmax Pty Ltd, which serves as Trustee for Finn Family Trust and 36,325 Ordinary Shares to be issued to Dr. David Finn as stock-based compensation.
 Dr. David Finn is a beneficiary of the Finn Family Trust. - (7) The address for this person is c/o 2744 Sand Hill Road, Suite 100, Menlo Park, CA 94025. - (8) Unless otherwise indicated, beneficial ownership represents holdings as of August 30, 2022 based on information provided by holders or otherwise made available to the Company.
 The Company has not otherwise verified these amounts.